Luca Marseiler: Career

 Marseiler played for SpVgg Unterhaching's reserve team during the 2014–15 season where he scored one goal in ten appearances.
 He then joined the first team during the 2015–16 season where he scored one goal in 25 competitive appearances.
 He continued playing for Unterhaching during the 2016–17 season where he scored a goal in 19 competitive matches.
 Marseiler made his 2017–18 season debut on matchday 23 against Fortuna Köln.

 On 14 June 2022, Marseiler moved to Viktoria Köln on a permanent basis after playing for the club on loan in the previous season.

+On 16 May 2024, Marseiler signed a contract with Darmstadt 98, effective 1 July.